AsithaIndrajith/q-sup-con/README.md

 - **Quantum Image Processing and Compression:** A versatile data augmentation circuit designed for quantum image processing, coupled with an adaptable quantum autoencoder circuit for data compression, is suitable for diverse application domains.

+## Getting Started

+To get started with this project, follow the steps below to set up and run the code on your local machine.

+### Prerequisites

+Before running the code, make sure you have the following software and dependencies installed:

+1. **Conda:**
+   - If you don't have Conda installed, follow the installation instructions for your operating system [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).

+2. **Create a Conda Environment:**
+   - Create a new Conda environment:
+     ```bash
+     conda env create -n <env_name> python=3.10
+     ```

+   - Activate the Conda environment:
+     ```bash
+     conda activate your_environment_name
+     ```

+3. **PyTorch:**
+   - Install PyTorch within your Conda environment:
+     ```bash
+     conda install pytorch torchvision torchaudio cudatoolkit=11.1 -c pytorch
+     ```

+4. **IBM Qiskit:**
+   - Install IBM Qiskit within your Conda environment:
+     ```bash
+     conda install -c conda-forge qiskit
+     ```

+   - Additional installation for IBM Qiskit Aer (optional):
+     ```bash
+     conda install -c conda-forge qiskit-aer
+     ```

+   - Additional installation for IBM Qiskit Aqua (optional):
+     ```bash
+     conda install -c conda-forge qiskit-aqua
+     ```

+Make sure to replace `your_environment_name` with the desired name for your Conda environment.

+Now, you're ready to run the project with the specified dependencies.

 ### Installation

 To install and run the project on your local machine, follow these simple steps: